pumkinisawesome/s-des-cracking/docs/llm_improvement_log.md

 different, but realised that there would be a problem with this method of determining that the encryption had been a success.

-## Shakespeare character frequency analisis
+## Shakespeare character frequency analysis experiment

+After talking with Clint, the project guidelines were changed, so that we were now to use character frequency analysis to determine the correct key.

-I used GitHub Copilot to write me a program to take in a file, and output the frequency of each character in the file, which it did so completely correctly, and I guided it to modify the file slightly to better fit my needs.
+I used GitHub Copilot to write me a program in my `testing_ground` directory to take in a file, and output the frequency of each character in the file, which it did so completely correctly, and I guided it to modify the file slightly to better fit my needs.
 I fed it Shakespeare's "Romeo and Juliet" to generate a frequency table for the English language that I could compare my encrypted file to.

+## Redesigning main

+I now had all of the pieces I needed to be able to write the whole proram's functionality, all I had to do was implement the code from character frequency code from `testing_ground/ascii_frequency` into the main project and combine all of the pieces together.
+I decided that I would write the code to combine all of the pieces together first, so I rewrote main to use my functions in the way I laid out in `docs/pseudocode_plan.md`.
+For the character frequency functions that I hadn't implemented yet, I just called nonexistent functions, for me to implement later.

+## Character frequency analysis

+At first, I tried using GitHub Copilot to implement the character frequency analysis into my project, but it didn't fully understand my project layout and led to some bugs, so I removed it and rewrote it myself, using the code it generated in `testing_ground/ascii_frequency` as a reference, and asking Copilot for syntax help in specific circumstances.

+## Testing with a real file and character frequency analysis

+I wrote some scratch code in main to encrypt a file with a chosen key (of course I had to use `keys[42]`...), then removed the scratch code and ran the project to test decrypting the file.
+After fixing a little mistake I made with reading in the Shakespearean character frequency file (instead of reading in the data stored in that file, I was analyisng the frequency of the characters, so the frequency distribution I was attempting to match was only made up of numerical characters and the character ":"), I ran the program and it successfully decrypted the file in less than a second!

+## Redesigning main again

+The project was now technically complete, but I wanted to make it much easier to use and a bit more user friendly.
+I redesigned main to accept command line arguments, which would tell it to either generate an encrypted file from plaintext using a random key, or crack the encryption on an encrypted file and generate a decrypted file.

+The project was finally complete!